kristianduke/kristianduke/README.md

 # 💫 About Me:
 Developer currently working in Unity and website development. <br>Most experienced in C# but also competent in C++, Java, Python and JavaScript.
-My passion is in game development and I'm currently working on a variety of game systems to be used in an upcoming personal project.
+I generally spend a lot of my free time on game development and I'm currently working on a variety of game systems to be used in an upcoming personal project.

 ## 🌐 Socials: